WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 Caretaker of the village chapel.

-He awoke from a terrifying dream of green figures marching from the fields, though no one believes him.

-**Current Situation:** He is convinced the evil will enter through the chapel doors and spends the day fortifying the wrong building.

-**Actionable:** Convince him where the true threat lies or help him prepare a more effective defense.
+The only villager who senses something is terribly wrong.
+Every morning he dreams of the green host, and every morning the village dismisses him.

+**Current Situation:** Father Paul spends the day praying and speaking to the unseen Caretaker above the village.
+The townsfolk trust his judgment and are far more likely to heed his requests than those of strangers.

+**Actionable:** Ask Father Paul to rally villagers, calm disputes, organize defenses, or spread warnings throughout the town.

 ---

 ## Will

-Ben and Anna's young son.
+Ben and Anna's adventurous young son.

-An endlessly curious child who spends his afternoons exploring.
+Curious to a fault and forever wandering where he shouldn't.

-**Current Situation:** He believes a tiny blue bird nests in the great oak at the edge of the cornfields and wanders there every day.
+**Current Situation:** Will has wandered to the great oak at the edge of the western cornfield searching for a bird's nest, oblivious to the dangers at nightfall, no one knows where he is but some have an idea:

-**Actionable:** Find him before sunset, keep him occupied elsewhere, or convince him the bird will return tomorrow.
+- The Old Scarecrow - Old Martha
+- Top of the Mill - Eli
+- Under the Bridge - Rose
+- The old Oak outside of town - Jack or Peter, won't even remember until after the duel is settled.

+**Actionable:** Find him and return him safely to Anna before darkness falls.

 ---

 ## Granny May

-A cracked and broken toy villager lying in the infirmary.
+The oldest villager, bedridden in the infirmary.

-Her wooden leg is splintered, one arm hangs by painted twine, and she can barely shuffle without help.

-**Current Situation:** She refuses to leave her bed, insisting the pain becomes unbearable if she's moved.
+Her painted wooden body is cracked with age, and every movement brings obvious pain.

+**Current Situation:** Granny May cannot flee.
+She requires constant care and will be among the first villagers overwhelmed if left unattended.

-**Actionable:** Carry her somewhere safe despite her protests, reinforce the infirmary, or assign someone to remain and protect her throughout the night.
+**Actionable:** Assign someone to protect her, reinforce the infirmary, or carry her somewhere safer despite her protests.